pragdave/earmark/README.md

 **N.B.** If all you use is `Earmark.as_ast` consider _only_ using `EarmarkParser`.

+Also please refer yourself to the documentation of [`EarmarkParser`](https://hexdocs.pm/earmark_parser/EarmarkParser.html)

 The function is described below and the other two API functions `as_html` and `as_html!` are now based upon the structure of the result of `as_ast`.